cdbad/cdbad/README.md

 ### About me

 I'm a 27-year-old from Italy and I started teaching myself programming at 18.
-Now I'm taking a course at [DCI Digital Career Institute](https://digitalcareerinstitute.org/) to become a professional.
+Now I'm taking a Backend Development course at [DCI Digital Career Institute](https://digitalcareerinstitute.org/) to become a professional.

 On my free time I knit sweaters and read a bunch.